TilburgNetworkGroup/remstats/README.md

 ```
 Here, we see that, indeed, a baseline and inertia statistic are computed.

-Since we did not request anything special for the riskset, it consists of every directed pair of actors observed in the edgelist, which is 10*9 = 90 pairs.
+Since we did not request anything special for the riskset, it consists of every directed pair of actors observed in the relational event history, which is 10*9 = 90 pairs.
 These pairs are saved in the `riskset` object.
 We can ask for the first few lines of this riskset:
 ```r
 head(out$riskset)
 ```